 - aggressive angiomyxoma

 Superficial means near the surface.
-So this type is most likely to grow on the outside surface of the trunk and lower part of the body, the genitals (penis and vagina), and head and neck.
+So this type is generally seen on the skin or just below the surface of the skin.
+It can affect anywhere on the trunk or lower part of the body, the genitals (penis and vagina), and head and neck.

 Aggressive angiomyxoma tends to grow deeper into the tissue.
 They can also grow into the tissues around them.
 But they are very unlikely to spread to other parts of the body.

-Aggressive angiomyxoma mostly develops between the legs or in the pelvis.
+Aggressive angiomyxoma mostly develops between the legs (perineum) or in the pelvis.
 The pelvis is the part of the lower abdomen inside your hip bones.
-More than 9 out of 10 people (90%) diagnosed with the aggressive type are women.
-Most are of childbearing age.
+Aggressive angiomyxoma mostly affects women who are of childbearing age.

 Pain or a feeling of pressure in the area is the most common symptom.
 But most people don’t have many symptoms.